chenxiaolong/avbroot/tests/README.md

 1. Download the OTA if it doesn't already exist in `tests/files/<device>/`
 2. Verify the OTA checksum
-3. Run avbroot against the OTA
+3. Run avbroot against the OTA using `--magisk`
 4. Verify the patched OTA checksum
+5. Extract the boot image from the patched OTA
+6. Run avbroot against the OTA again using `--prepatched`
+7. Verify the patched OTA checksum again

 ## Running the tests